radareorg/radare2-book/src/crackmes/avatao/01-reverse4/vmloop.md

 As I've mentioned previously, the function itself is pretty short, and easy to read, especially with our annotations.
-But a promise is a promise, so here is how we can create the missing bacic blocks for the instructions:
+But a promise is a promise, so here is how we can create the missing basic blocks for the instructions:

 ```
 [0x00400ec0]> afb+ 0x00400a45 0x00400a80 0x00400ab6-0x00400a80 0x400c15